ANANTHSHIVJS/ANANTHSHIVJS/README.md

 - Used **ESP32** with **MQTT** for communication.

 #### 3. **Weather Monitoring System**
-- Designed using an **ESP32** and multiple sensors can collect real-time environmental data<br> such as temperature, humidity, pressure, air quality, and more..
+- Designed using an **ESP32** and multiple sensors can collect real-time environmental<br> data such as temperature, humidity, pressure, air quality, and more..
 - Integrated **Bluetooth** for communication with mobile devices.

 ---